cemanil/LNets/README.md

 One can then modify the model to see which Lipschitz architectures obtain a tighter lower bound on the Wasserstein distance between the generator and empirical data distribution.

+(warning) Unless the training conditions were exactly the same, the GANs obtained in the GAN training step might be slightly different (due to high sensitivity of the training dynamics on initial conditions).
+Although the estimated Wasserstein distances will be different in this case, the relative ordering and approximate ratios of the performance of each Lipschitz architectures should be the the same as reported in the paper.
+We will remedy this by uploading a trained GAN checkpoint in a future commit.

 ### Training LWGAN (Lipschitz WGANs)
 We can use the same WGAN training methodology, but build a discriminator network comprised of our methods (i.e. Bjorck orthonormalized linear transformations and GroupSort activations)